-Contact your IT department before connecting to your facility network to ensure that there are no conflicts.
+★ Contact your IT department before connecting to your facility network to ensure that there are no conflicts.
 They will provide you with an appropriate value for the IP Address, Subnet Mask, and Gateway for your device.

-The Ultrix router is connected directly to your network so that it can interface with the devices and the computer running the DashBoard client.
-After a physical connection is established, DashBoard is used to configure the network settings for the Ultrix.
-While this section uses the ULTRIX-FR1 as an example, it is applicable to all Ultrix models.
+The ULTRIX-FR12 is connected directly to your network so that it can interface with the devices and the computer running the DashBoard client.
+After a physical connection is established, DashBoard is used to configure the network settings for the ULTRIX-FR12.